-4. Apply to QCAT to remove the listing
+4. Apply to the Tribunal to remove the listing

-If the agent, lessor, or database operator refuses to remove or amend a listing, you can apply to QCAT for an urgent hearing.
+If the agent, lessor, or database operator refuses to remove or amend a listing, you can apply to the Tribunal for an urgent hearing.
 You can request an order that your listing is removed from the database.